 Reference management applications have ways of sorting your references into categories, but helpfully the names of these vary across each tool.

 Though the names vary, there is one important principle to remember.
-Whether you're using groups, folders, or labels in EndNote, Mendeley, Zotero, or Paperpile, references can be in multiple organisational categories at once.
+Whether you're using groups, collections, or labels in EndNote, Zotero, or Paperpile, references can be in multiple organisational categories at once.
 For example, a reference could be in multiple groups in EndNote, or have various labels and be in different folders in Paperpile.

 This means that instead of a folder structure like you might be used to in Windows, these groups and folders are suitable for more flexible organisation.
 A reference that relates to multiple topics or projects can be put in all the relevant groups or folders.
 If that reference is no longer relevant to that category, it can be deleted from a folder or group without deleting the actual reference.